What Is Sarcomatoid Mesothelioma?

 • Weight loss and weakness

 According to a 2023 medical review, symptoms of sarcomatoid mesothelioma are nonspecific, which means patients often don’t report specific symptoms with the disease that may help identify it.
 Symptoms often resemble those of more common illnesses like bronchitis.
-In addition, sarcomatoid mesothelioma symptoms can take between 20 and 60 years to appear after the initial asbestos exposure.

 If you have any symptoms or a history of asbestos exposure, speak with a specialist as soon as possible.
 If you have a history of asbestos exposure, speak with your doctor about early screening.
-More treatment options may be available with an early diagnosis.
+More treatment options may be available with an early mesothelioma cancer diagnosis.

 How Is Sarcomatoid Mesothelioma Diagnosed?